ROCm/rocm-install-on-linux/docs/tutorial/quick-start.rst

                 .. tab-item:: {{ os_version }}

                    Before installing ROCm on RHEL, `register your system with Red Hat <https://access.redhat.com/solutions/253273>`_.
-                   For more guidance, see :ref:`Registering Enterprise Linux <troubleshooting-registering-license>`.
+                   For more guidance, see :ref:`Register your Enterprise Linux <register-enterprise-linux>`.

                    .. code-block:: bash
                        :substitutions: